-- Include expected costs for supplies and other research expenses not itemized elsewhere. - Pooled expenses may be allowed as a direct cost at the discretion of the Program with certification of the following: 1) the project will be directly supported by the pooled expenses, 2) the pooled expenses have been specifically excluded from the indirect cost rate negotiation, and 3) the pooled expenses have been allocated consistently over time
+- Include expected costs for supplies and other research expenses not itemized elsewhere.
+Please break out and provide detailed cost. - Pooled expenses may be allowed as a direct cost at the discretion of the Program with certification of the following: 1) the project will be directly supported by the pooled

-- within the organization.
+- expenses, 2) the pooled expenses have been specifically excluded from the indirect cost rate negotiation, and 3) the pooled expenses have been allocated consistently over time within the organization.
 Please explain any requested pooled expense requests in the budget justification. - Advocate (s) Expenses.
 Include any travel, meeting, and consultation costs/fees associated with advocate engagement.